An exact formalism to study the thermodynamic properties of hard-sphere systems under spherical confinement: Introduction

 \section{Introduction}

-The thermodynamic and statistical mechanical properties of a fluid composed of many particles confined in small pores have been extensively investigated from both a theoretical and experimental point of view \cite{Dunkel_2006,Neimark_2006,Perret_2010}.
-In these systems the fluid fills the cavity inhomogeneously and under extreme conditions, the confinement is responsible for the dimensional crossover of the particles \cite{Gonzalez_2006}.
+The thermodynamic and statistical mechanical properties of a fluid composed of many particles confined in small pores have been extensively investigated from both a theoretical and experimental point of view \citep{Dunkel_2006,Neimark_2006,Perret_2010}.
+In these systems the fluid fills the cavity inhomogeneously and under extreme conditions, the confinement is responsible for the dimensional crossover of the particles \citep{Gonzalez_2006}.
 On the contrary, the knowledge about the statistical mechanical properties of fluid-like systems composed of few bodies is rather poor.
-Notoriously, few-body systems have played a distinguished role in the development of various fields of physical science including classical, relativistic and quantum mechanics.
-The fundamental advantage of the few-body systems over the many-body ones obviously resides in that only the former are (in most cases) analytically tractable.
-In this sense we claim that, the study of few-body systems in the framework of the statistical mechanics of inhomogeneous fluids is interesting because it provides exact solutions in a subject where there are extremely few of such results, thus helping to better understand the properties of many-body systems.
+Notoriously, few-body systems have played a key role in the development of various fields of physical science including classical, relativistic and quantum mechanics.
+Of course, the fundamental advantage of the few-body systems over the many-body ones is that only the former are (in most cases) analytically tractable.
+In this sense we claim that, the importance of studying few-body systems within the framework of the statistical mechanics of inhomogeneous fluids relies in the fact that it provides exact solutions in a subject where exact results are quite scarce.
+We find this fact remarkable because these solutions provide new insights to better understand the properties of many-body systems.

 The grand canonical ensemble (GCE), in which the volume, temperature and chemical potential are fixed, is certainly the most used scheme in the formulation of theories of fluids.
-In particular, the density functional theory (DFT) formulated in GCE, is one of the most successful approaches to properly describe the properties of inhomogeneous fluids.
+In particular, the density functional theory (DFT) formulated in the GCE, is one of the most successful approaches used to describe the properties of inhomogeneous fluids.
 Indeed, DFT calculations make it possible to analyze the adsorption of fluids on substrates and in porous matrices as well as study the interfacial phenomena.
-Additionally, other theories as the scaled particle theory (SPT) are formulated in the GCE.
-In this context the hard spheres (HS) systems play an important role in the development of DFT and SPT approaches and in the perturbation theories of fluids \cite{Hansen2006}.
-Moreover, HS systems are of particular interest as they constitute a simplified model for both simple fluids and colloidal particles \cite{Roth_2010}.
+Other theories as the scaled particle theory (SPT) are also formulated in the GCE.
+In this context hard spheres (HS) systems play a distinguished role in developing of both, DFT and SPT approaches, and perturbation theories of fluids \citep{Hansen2006}.
+Moreover, HS systems are of particular interest as they constitute a simplified model for both simple fluids and colloidal particles \citep{Roth_2010}.